Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 Overall, my impression of Tina’s Guesthouse is that their staff has no idea what’s going on or how to answer extremely basic questions from visitors – questions that they probably get asked every day.
 The restaurant also lacks a view.

 If you’re considering staying here, thing twice about it.
-I’ll recommend a better hotel below (the one where your luggage will be!)
+I’ll recommend a better hotel in town below.

 Looking down some steep cliffs at a very narrow section of Tiger Leaping Gorge